steveloughran/cloudstore/README.md

 1. Faster release cycle, so the diagnostics can evolve to track features going into Hadoop-trunk.
 2. Fewer test requirements.
 This is naughty, but...
 3. Ability to compile against older versions.
-We've currently switched to Hadoop 3.x+ due to the need to make API calls and operations not in older versions.
+We've currently switched to Hadoop 3.3+ due to the need to make API calls and operations not in older versions.
-   That said, we try to make the core storediag command work with older versions, even while some of the other commands fail.

 *Author*: Steve Loughran, Hadoop Committer, plus anyone else who has debugging needs